How to Perform HAZOP on Procedures and Batch Processes

 HAZOP studies for batch processes and other non-steady state processes such as multiple operating modes for continuous processes are more complex than studies for steady state processes.
 Process hazards may change from one operating mode or process step to another.
 It is essential that hazard scenarios be identified for all process states to ensure a complete study.

-This technical briefing provides guidelines for performing HAZOP on procedures and non- steady state processes, such as batch processes.
-Attendees receive an electronic copy of the technical briefing materials.
+This course provides guidelines for performing HAZOP on procedures and non- steady state processes, such as batch processes.

 What you will learn: